 Host Ian to share a presentation and discussion in your community (homes, schools, churches and local businesses).
 25 minutes + Q/A.

-Talk to us about sponsoring our post-production phase, or, host a film screening in your community (must be able to gather an audience of 50 or more persons).
-Contact ian@(this website name).com.
+Talk to us about hosting a film screening (must be able to gather an audience of 50 or more persons).
+Contact ian@(this website name).